 In Islam this is recognized fully, by the way, and sexing your partner as often as possible is aces and highly recommended, else He would not have given us the orgasm, or the multiple.

 To the boys: Have patience.
 Never expect sex, never demand sex, never ever belittle or humiliate a woman with whom you have been intimate.

 To the girls: Wait.
 Wait.
 Wait.
 Wait for the right man — not your first love, but rather your right love.
 Wait for the man who does not ask it of you; the one who does not expect it of you; the one who treats you and your body with the reverence you deserve, the one who wants to know your heart before he dives in to read your body.

 To the both of you: Love of GOD, please don’t videotape or photograph yourselves.
 Please.
 Believe in the power of imagination instead, and leave some mystery to be desired.
-And, keep your mouths shut about the details.
-Look, we all need to speak to our BFFITWWW about the towers of experience in our lives and this is one of them.
-But out of respect for your partner, speak in general terms, not in specifics.
+Also, keep your mouths shut about the details.
+Though we all need to speak to our BFFITWWW about the towers of experience in our lives and this is one of them, out of respect for your partner, speak in general terms, not in specifics.
 (Also, see Number 3 above.)

 With all of the above in mind, I will close with one of my favourite quotes from Clarence Budinton Kelland, and leave the rest to your capable hands: “My father didn’t tell me how to live, he lived, and let me watch him do it.”

 Note 1: All of the above is written, as always, in Heteronese.
 Change to your sexual orientation as required, please.